Belleyy/StashPluginRescrape/README.md

 # StashPluginRescrape

-Stash Plugins to Rescrape Tags/Details from URL
+Made this plugins to rescrape URL to get Tags/Details that i don't have in my database before.